NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/How-does-it-work.page.md

 ### Mutual Aid Requests

-- A Home AST may request support from a Supporting AST when they cannot meet all of the resource requirements for and incident within their geographic boundary of responsibility.
+- A Home AST may request support from a Supporting AST when they cannot meet all of the resource requirements for an incident within their geographic boundary of responsibility.
 - The Supporting AST may accept or reject this request
 - If the Supporting AST rejects the request, the Home AST will make alternative arrangements
 - If the Supporting AST accepts the request: